Gabriela Martínez: 2016-2019 - Breakthrough

-Martinez had her 1st semi-final appearance on the Ladies Professional Racquetball Tour in August, 2017 in San Luis Potosi, Mexico, as she reached the semi-finals with wins over Cristina Amaya in the Round of 16, and Rhonda Rajsich in the quarterfinals.
+Martinez had her 1st semi-final appearance on the Ladies Professional Racquetball Tour in August, 2017 in San Luis Potosi, Mexico, as she reached the semi-finals with wins over Cristina Amaya in the round of 16, and Rhonda Rajsich in the quarterfinals.
 She lost in the semis to Paola Longoria, 11-7, 11-5, 11-9.
 She hadn't been further than the Round of 16 previously.

-Perhaps that performance in San Luis Potosi spurred Longoria to partner with Martinez to play LPRT Doubles at the 2017 US Open, and they won the title by defeating Cristina Amaya and Adriana Riveros in the final, 15-5, 15-8.
+Perhaps that performance in San Luis Potosi spurred Longoria to partner with Martinez to play LPRT doubles at the 2017 US Open, and they won the title by defeating Cristina Amaya and Adriana Riveros in the final, 15-5, 15-8.

-Martinez lost for the first time since 2010 at the World Junior Championships in 2017 in Minneapolis, as Mexican Monserrat Mejia beat her in the final of Girls U18 Singles, 15-13, 4-15, 11-5.
+Martinez lost for the first time since 2010 at the World Junior Championships in 2017 in Minneapolis, as Mexican Monserrat Mejia beat her in the final of girls U18 singles, 15-13, 4-15, 11-5.

-Martinez competed in the 2017 Bolivarian Games in Santa Marta, Colombia, where she was a silver medalist in Women's Singles and the Women's Team events, and a quarterfinalist in Women's Singles.
+Martinez competed in the 2017 Bolivarian Games in Santa Marta, Colombia, where she was a silver medalist in women's singles and the women's team events, and a quarter-finalist in women's singles.
 In singles, she lost to Cristina Amaya, 15-8, 15-10.
 In doubles, Martinez and Maria Renee Rodriguez lost to Bolivians Stefanny Barrios and Jenny Daza, 15-14, 4-15, 11-9.

-Martinez and Rodriguez were silver medalists in Women's Doubles at the 2018 Pan American Championships in Temuco, Chile, where they lost in the final to Mexicans Paola Longoria and Alexandra Herrera, 9-15, 15-1, 11-8.
-Martinez also earned a bronze medal in Women's Singles in Temuco, as she beat Argentina's Natalia Mendez, 15-12, 10-15, 11-2, in the quarterfinals, and then lost to eventual champion Rhonda Rajsich of the USA, 15-13, 15-10.
+Martinez and Rodriguez were silver medalists in women's doubles at the 2018 Pan American Championships in Temuco, Chile, where they lost in the final to Mexicans Paola Longoria and Alexandra Herrera, 9-15, 15-1, 11-8.
+Martinez also earned a bronze medal in women's singles in Temuco, as she beat Argentina's Natalia Mendez, 15-12, 10-15, 11-2, in the quarter-finals, and then lost to eventual champion Rhonda Rajsich of the USA, 15-13, 15-10.

 She was also a multiple medalist at the 2018 Central American & Caribbean Games in Barranquilla, Colombia.
-In Women's Singles, Martinez defeated Mexico's Alexandra Herrera in the semi-finals, 15-2, 0-15, 11-7, and then lost the finals to Herrera's team-mate Paola Longoria, 15-13, 15-7.
-In Women's Doubles, Martinez and Rodriguez beat Colombians Cristina Amaya and Adriana Riveros in the semi-finals, 15-12, 12-15, 11-4, and then went breaker with Mexicans Longoria and Samantha Salas, but lost, 9-15, 15-9, 11-5.
-In the Women's Team event, Martinez and Rodriguez lost to Colombia, 2-1, in the semi-finals.
+In women's singles, Martinez defeated Mexico's Alexandra Herrera in the semi-finals, 15-2, 0-15, 11-7, and then lost the finals to Herrera's team-mate Paola Longoria, 15-13, 15-7.
+In women's doubles, Martinez and Rodriguez beat Colombians Cristina Amaya and Adriana Riveros in the semi-finals, 15-12, 12-15, 11-4, and then went breaker with Mexicans Longoria and Samantha Salas, but lost, 9-15, 15-9, 11-5.
+In the women's team event, Martinez and Rodriguez lost to Colombia, 2-1, in the semi-finals.
 Martinez won her match against Riveros, but they lost the doubles to Riveros and Amaya and Amaya defeated Rodriguez in the deciding match.
 Thus, Martinez went home from Barranquilla with two silver medals and a bronze.